There was an error with your log in

 With its wide variety of natural phenomena and hiking trails, it might be too overwhelming to organize your days by yourself.
 You don’t have to worry about that on this trip—your expert guides will give you the best possible hiking adventure of the South Island in New Zealand.
 Embarking from Nelson City, set out on a 10-day hiking tour through the island’s finest natural attractions.
 Every day in your itinerary brings something new and unique, be it cruising on glacial lakes or traversing rainforest canyons.
 Accompanied with great food to fuel you for adventures and ensuite rooms in quality hotels and lodges to recharge your batteries, this hiking tour will provide you with the greatest scenic views of the island.

-Accommodation: Tides Hotel, Nelson
+Accommodation: Rutherford Hotel, Nelson

 Meals: Dinner